-The RTC_PSC, RTC_CNT and RTC_ALRM registers in the RTC core are writable.
-The values of these registers can be configured only when the peripheral has entered configuration mode.
-And the CMF bit in the RTC_CTL register is used to indicate the configuration mode status.
-The write operation takes effect only when the peripheral has exited configuration mode, and it takes at least three RTCCLK cycles.
-The value of the LWOFF bit in the RTC_CTL register will be set to '1' after the write operation is finished.
-The new write operation should be performed after the previous one is finished.
+The RTC\PSC, RTC\CNT and RTC\ALRM registers in the RTC core are writable.
+These registers' value can be set only when the peripheral enter configuration mode.
+And the CMF bit in the RTC\CTL register is used to indicate the configuration mode status.
+The write operation executes when the peripheral exit configuration mode, and it takes at least three RTCCLK cycles to complete.
+The value of the LWOFF bit in the RTC\CTL register sets to '1', if the write operation finished.
+The new write operation should wait for the previous one finished.